kellyyfoo/was-appmod/docs/devops-labs/pipelines/README - Copy.md

 ## **1.4.2 Clone the Git repository used for this lab and explore the contents**

-1. Clone the **openshift-workshop-was** GitHub repository to the local VM.
+1. Clone the **devops-management** GitHub repository to the local VM.

     a.
 Open a Terminal window on the VM, and ensure you are in the home directory of the user “ibmuser”